DEBUG

 urlFragment: 'durham-cathedral-10041',

-hasKiteMark: true,
+hasKiteMark: false,

 jobs: